 By OCD, I am of course referring to Obsessive-Compulsive Disorder.
 I’ve been looking at a number of websites and articles online that talk about a connection between OCD and crossdressing.
 It’s very interesting to me because 1.
-I have very mild OCD (self diagnosed) and 2.
+I have mild OCD (self diagnosed) and 2.
 There are reports of crossdressers finding relief of their symptoms by taking medication used to treat OCD.

 Here are some articles and excerpts from books that talk about the possible connection.
 See what you think.